Nearman charged in Capitol incident

-SALEM -- Rep. Mike Nearman, who represents District 23, including part of Polk County, has been charged with first-degree official misconduct amd second degree criminal trespass for his role in giving protesters access to Oregon State Capitol on Dec.
-20, 2020.
+SALEM – Rep. Mike Nearman, who represents District 23, which includes part of Polk County, was charged Friday with official misconduct and criminal trespass related to his actions on Dec.
+21, 2020, that allowed demonstrators into the Oregon State Capitol.

-Marion County District Attorney’s Office announced Friday that it had filed a District Attorney’s Information charging Nearman.
+Marion County District Attorney Paige Clarkson’s office announced the charges which stemmed from Nearman opening a door on the Capitol’s west entrance that allowed demonstrators into the building.
+Security video showed Nearman quickly walking out the doorway, doing nothing to prevent the assembled protesters from grabbing the door and entering the vestibule.
+The Capitol had been closed to the general public since last spring due to pandemic precautions.
+Capitol police held back the demonstrators who tried to force their way into the building.

+In January, House Speaker Tina Kotek, D-Portland, stripped Nearman of his committee assignments and called for his resignation after security footage emerged of the incident.
+Kotek also required him to give a 24-hour notice when he planned to enter the Capitol building.

 Nearman is scheduled to be arraigned on these charges on May 11 at 9 a.m. at the Marion County Circuit Court Annex, located at 4000 Aumsville Highway, Salem.